proffapt/MetaHub/README.md

 ```
 -->

-   > **Note** All this drama needs to be done because https://raw.githubusercontent.com is blocked on campus network :)
+   > **Note** All this drama needs to be done because there is a high chance that https://raw.githubusercontent.com will be blocked on campus network :)

 ### Manual Searching